Generalized Parallel Scaling with Interdependent Generations: Introduction

 \section{Introduction}

 Scaling inference-time compute has given large language models (LLMs) substantial leaps in performance on difficult tasks.
 Many scaling methods concentrate resources to generate a \textit{single} high-quality response such as with chains-of-thought (CoTs) \citep{wei2022chain} and decompositions of a problem into parallel substeps \citep{rodionov2025hogwild, yang2025multiverselanguagemodelssecretly}.
 However, there are also instances where a high-quality \textit{set} of responses for each input is needed, such as in the case of output synthesis, best-of-$N$ selection, and synthetic data generation.
-Scaling this in a parallel manner is traditionally done by sampling independent generations.
+Scaling this in a parallel manner is traditionally done by Monte Carlo sampling independent generations.
 Consequently, each generation is ignorant of the other rollouts, despite answering the same prompt.
 Independent generations for the same prompt leave potentially useful information derived from other responses unutilized, limiting the performance ceiling.
 In contrast, sequentially scaling CoTs ensures each sampled token can play a role in the final output.
 Motivated by the potential of shared information across parallel generations stemming from the same prompt, we aim to leverage these interactions to enhance and generalize parallel inference scaling.

-There has been progress in integrating some form of parallel dependence for inference.
-A line of work explores breaking down reasoning steps into parallel paths with great success \citep{rodionov2025hogwild, hsu2025group, pan2025learning, jin2025learning, yang2025multiverselanguagemodelssecretly}.
-In these cases, parallel computation is funneled into a single output, useful for generating one high-quality response but not a high-quality \textit{set} of responses.
+There has been progress in integrating parallel dependence for inference, such as breaking down reasoning steps into parallel paths \citep{rodionov2025hogwild, pan2025learning, jin2025learning, yang2025multiverselanguagemodelssecretly}.
+There, parallel computation is funneled into a single output, useful for generating one response but not a \textit{set} of responses.
 Even so, they highlight the potential of mid-generation interactions between sequences.
 We seek to extend parallel scaling with \textit{interdependence}, which allows all $N$ output sequences for one prompt to use all the compute and information available, not just a single isolated partition. \textit{Thus, the challenge is finding a totally parallel method that uses $N$ simultaneous threads to generate $N$ responses with interdependence without extensive post-training}.